TM-Vision/tm-digital-robot-publish/README.md

 ## Development Prerequisites

--   Basic knowledge of **TMFlow programming**.
+-   Basic knowledge of **TMflow programming**.
 -   Basic understanding of **Python programming**.
 -   Familiarity with **Isaac Sim** – it’s helpful to go through the [tutorials](https://docs.omniverse.nvidia.com/isaacsim/latest/introductory_tutorials/tutorial_intro_interface.html) before using the TM Digital Robot Extension.

 ## Setup Prerequisites

--   TMSimulator(TMFlow) 2.22 installed on Windows 10
+-   TM Simulator(TMflow) 2.22 installed on Windows 10
 -   Python 3.10 installed on the PC running Isaac Sim
 -   Visual Studio Code installed on the PC running Isaac Sim
--   Ensure the PC running Isaac Sim and TMSimulator are on the same network and using a **wired connection**.
+-   Ensure the PC running Isaac Sim and TM Simulator are on the same network and using a **wired connection**.
 A wireless connection is not recommended due to potential instability and delays.

 **Notes**:

--   TMSimulator runs on Windows 10 only
+-   TM Simulator runs on Windows 10 only
 -   Isaac Sim runs on Windows or ubuntu, and requires a GPU.
 Ensure your system meets the [Hardware Requirements](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/requirements.html#system-requirements), the level of "Good" is highly recommended.

 ## Setup Guide